shashank3959/me759-final-project/README.md

 # me759-final-project
 CUDA Accelerated Implementation of Naive Bayes and it’s variants

-## Data Preprocessing Step
+# Data Preprocessing Step
 We used [IMDb movie review dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) and preprocessed the text data into suitable format such as onehot and bag of words models using Python packages such as NLTK and scikit-learn.

+## Running on Euler
 In order to run the python script in Euler, open preprocessPython.sh file and change the algoID variable as follows to create dataset for that particular algorithm,

 1: GaussianNB <br>
 2: BernoulliNB <br>